maxfeldman14/homepage-jekyll/_posts/2013-2-12-more-stuff.md

 ###Technical stuff
 I am currently looking into the best/easiest way to include pictures in this blog, and perhaps upload whole albums.
 I may use dropbox for storage and provide links to the albums.

+I also recently gave a presentation on Alan Turing for my Spanish class, and spent a while trying to explain Turing machines in Spanish, which was fun.